vicarizmendi/vicarizmendi.github.io/index.md

 - By changing the controls on the left sidebar panel you can change colors and height of the 3D plot.
 Note that when clicking the default colors checkbox, the colors selection is ignored

 --- .class #id
-## Course Project Ideas for the App
+## Course Project ideas for the App

 1. Create a simple Shiny App including the requirements requested: